Sex industry: Feminist views

 Feminism is divided on the issue of the sex industry.
 In her essay "What is wrong with prostitution", Carole Pateman makes the point that it is literally the objectification of woman.
 They are making their bodies an object that men can buy for a price.
 She also makes the point that prostitution and many other sex industries reinforce the idea of male ownership of a woman.
 On the other hand, some other feminists see the sex industry as empowering women.
 They could be seen as simply jobs.
 The woman who is working them are breaking free from social norms that would previously keep their sexuality under wraps as immoral.

 Based on these arguments, Sweden, Norway and Iceland have criminalized the buying of sexual services, while decriminalizing the selling of sexual services.
 (In other words, clients and pimps can be prosecuted for moneyed sexual transactions, but not prostitutes).
-Supporter of this model of legislation claim reduced illegal prostitution and human trafficking in these countries.
+Supporters of this model of legislation claim reduced illegal prostitution and human trafficking in these countries.
 Opponents dispute these claims.
-Women’s rights organisations and sex workers have opposed the Nordic model and attempts to criminalise those paying for sex, saying that it pushes the industry underground and makes work more dangerous for sex workers and increases violence against women, instead supporting the full decriminalisation or legalisation of sex work.
+Women's rights organisations and sex workers have opposed the Nordic model and attempts to criminalise those paying for sex, saying that it pushes the industry underground and makes work more dangerous for sex workers and increases violence against women, instead supporting the full decriminalisation or legalisation of sex work.

 Some feminists, such as Gail Dines, are opposed to pornography, arguing that it is an industry which exploits women and which is complicit in violence against women, both in its production (where they charge that abuse and exploitation of women performing in pornography are rampant) and in its consumption (where they charge that pornography eroticizes the domination, humiliation, and coercion of women, and reinforces sexual and cultural attitudes that are complicit in rape and sexual harassment).
 They charge that pornography contributes to the male-centered objectification of women and thus to sexism.
 However, other feminists are opposed to censorship, and have argued against the introduction of anti-porn legislation in the United States—among them Betty Friedan, Kate Millett, Karen DeCrow, Wendy Kaminer and Jamaica Kincaid.